Modern incarnations of the Aristotelian concepts of Continuum and Topos: Conclusion

-This illustrates how ancient philosophy holds insights which are only recently being clarified in the light of modern knowledge.

-It invites us to reconsider the essence of philosophy and its relationship to mathematics and natural science.
+We have seen that the Aristotelian concepts of \emph{sunekhês} and \emph{topos} and their circle of related notions express very powerful and deep-rooted intuitions.
+We showed that they are not only capable of being studied in a rigorous axiomatic-deductive way, using modern mathematics, but their power is attested in the way they emerge spontaneously in various domains of modern geometry and topology.

+Our goal has been to illustrate the possible harmony and mutual enrichment between the phenomenologist's preoccupation with intuitive evidence (in this case geometric and topological intuition) and the formal rigour of the axiomatic-deductive method.
+We propose that these two methods already found a good balance in Aristotle.
+It is certainly no coincidence that powerful and persistent Aristotelian topological intuitions also have received some of the most perfect and sophisticated axiomatic-deductive treatments to date.

+Aristotle's positing that the infinite in unknowable (for instance in his refutation of Anaxagoras in Book I of the \emph{Physics}) and at the same time only existing potentially is significant.
+As a process and at an incomplete stage the infinite is intuitively evident and knowable.
+So too is the limit (if it exists) of the infinite.
+It is only as a completed totality that it is unknowable.
+In classical set-theoretic extensionalist mathematics we reach in fact similar conclusions, for instance, that there is an uncountable set of indefinable real numbers which we cannot ever know individually or distinguish within such a set.
+Aristotle's position is rather one of epistemic optimism with regard to the progress of the power of reason grounded both in intuitive evidence and logic.
-Until the days of Husserl it was normal for a philosopher to have a good knowledge of mathematics andl physics and to not only reflect upon the foundational questions of mathematics and physics but to see these questions as fundamental to epistemology, ontology and the philosophy of mind as they are for the philosophy of nature.

-The subsequent divorce of science and mathematics from philosophy has had the tragic consequence that the independent technical development of the latter has often led to it missing out on a valuable enriching interplay with the philosophical thought of the past.
+Another closely related goal has been to show the fruitfulness that results from the shared knowledge of philosopher and mathematician and the importance of developing a philosophical and historical self-understanding with regards to the richness of their common source in classical Greek philosophy.
+Until the days of Husserl it was normal for a philosopher to have some knowledge of mathematics and physics and to not only reflect upon the foundational questions of mathematics and physics but to see these questions as important for epistemology, ontology and the philosophy of mind as they are for the philosophy of nature.
+The subsequent divorce of science and mathematics from philosophy has had the tragic consequence that the independent technical development of the latter has often led to it missing out on a mutually enriching interplay with the philosophical thought of the past.

-Topological and geometric concepts have shown themselves to be potent factors in the progress of physics.
-It is true that Thom held formal logic in small regard and once wrote that the main goal of Catastrophe Theory was to "geometrize thought and linguistic activity" and in his \emph{Esquisse} he wrote that the logical was derivative of the geometric.
-The geometric and the topological, with their extension to spatial-temporal processes brought about by the revolutions of Poincaré and Einstein, allows us to encompass many fundamental philosophical categories such as causality and possibility (phase-space), and furnish a powerful foundation for our rationality which is mirrored equally in the structure of the mind and in natural science.